How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Motivation

 \section{Motivation}

-Research increasingly recognizes that software development is not purely technical but shaped by how individuals think, reason, and act within complex environments.
-Software engineers engage in tasks that require continuous interpretation and decision-making such as debugging, requirements analysis, and design reasoning which depend heavily on cognitive processing and individual differences \cite{robillard1998measuring, hidellaarachchi2021effects, detienne2001software}.
+Research increasingly recognizes that software development is not purely technical, but is shaped by how individuals think, reason, and act within complex environments.
+Software engineers engage in tasks that require continuous interpretation and decision-making such as debugging, requirements analysis, and design reasoning, which are highly dependent on cognitive processing and individual differences~\cite{robillard1998measuring, hidellaarachchi2021effects, detienne2001software}.
 Understanding these human aspects provides valuable insights into how people perform in software projects and how education can better prepare future practitioners.

-Personality influences how individuals collaborate, communicate, and approach technical work.
-Studies adopting the Five-Factor Model (FFM) have linked personality traits to diverse set of characteristics.
-For example, conscientiousness refers to characteristics such as individuals' hard-working, organized, reliable, responsible nature while higher neuroticism has been associated with lower satisfaction and teamwork challenges \cite{capretz2003personality, cruz2015forty, feldt2010links, salleh2009empirical}.
-Much empirical work has explored personality across different roles from developers and testers to analysts highlighting its relevance to productivity, motivation, and defect detection \cite{kanij2015empirical, hannay2009effects, john1999big}.
+Personality influences how individuals collaborate, communicate, and approach technical work~\cite{navarro2024individual}.
+Studies adopting the \emph{Five-Factor Model (FFM)} have linked personality traits to diverse set of characteristics.
+For example, conscientiousness refers to characteristics such as the hard-working, organized, reliable, responsible nature of individuals, while higher neuroticism has been associated with lower satisfaction and teamwork challenges~\cite{capretz2003personality, cruz2015forty, feldt2010links, salleh2009empirical}.
+Much empirical work has explored personality across different roles from developers and testers to analysts, highlighting its relevance to productivity, motivation, and defect detection~\cite{kanij2015empirical, hannay2009effects, john1999big, hidellaarachchi2024impact}.
 However, most of these studies have examined personality through self-report questionnaires, without connecting it to measurable reasoning or problem-solving outcomes.
 This leaves a gap in understanding how these characteristics manifest in actual software-related thinking processes.